waigania13/carmen/API.md

 ## geocode(query, callback)

+Given a `query` string, call callback with `(err, results)` of possible contexts represented by that string.

 ## context(lon, lat, maxtype, callback)

+Given a `lat`, `lon` pair, return a pyramid of features that contain that point, in order decreasing specificity.

 ## search(source, query, id, callback)

+Search a carmen source for features matching query.

 ## index(source, docs, callback)

+Given a source and documents, index those documents into the source, pre-generating varied terms and degenerates for use in geocoding.

 ## store(source, callback)

+Serialize and make permanent the index currently in memory for a source.

 # Carmen Source API